ECMSim: A high-performance interactive web application for real-time spatiotemporal simulation of cardiac ECM signaling and diffusion: METHODOLOGY

 \subsection{Spatial modeling and cellular grid architecture}

-ECMSim implements spatial organization (Figure~\ref{Figure 2}) through a regular two-dimensional grid of $100 \times 100$ individual cells, representing a tissue region of approximately 1 cm² when scaled to physiological dimensions.
+ECMSim implements spatial organization (Fig.~\ref{Figure 2}) through a regular two-dimensional grid of $100 \times 100$ individual cells, where each grid site represents a single cardiac fibroblast.
+The grid spacing $\Delta x \approx 10\,\mu$m corresponds to the typical diameter of a cardiac fibroblast (10--20\,$\mu$m), so the full grid represents a tissue region of approximately 1\,mm $\times$ 1\,mm.
 Each grid location $(i,j)$ contains a complete representation of the intracellular signaling network, creating a spatially-resolved model with over 1.3 million individual molecular species variables distributed across the computational domain.
+For larger tissue regions, the grid dimensions can be increased (e.g., $200\times200$ or $500\times500$), with computational cost scaling linearly with the number of grid cells.

-Spatial coupling between cells is implemented through the diffusion of five key feedback molecules that mediate paracrine signaling and coordinate tissue-level responses.
+Spatial coupling between cells is implemented through the diffusion of five key \textit{feedback signaling molecules} that mediate paracrine signaling and coordinate tissue-level responses.
+These are small, rapidly diffusing molecules, each with its own diffusion coefficient $D_k$, reflecting their distinct molecular sizes and tissue transport properties.
 The spatial evolution follows a discrete diffusion equation using finite difference approximation on the cellular grid:

-where $C_{i,j}^{(k)}$ represents the concentration of feedback molecule $k$ at grid position $(i,j)$, $\mathcal{N}_{i,j}$ denotes the eight-connected neighborhood of cell $(i,j)$, $D_k$ is the diffusion coefficient, $P_{i,j}^{(k)}$ represents the cellular production rate dependent on the intracellular signaling state, and $\lambda_k$ represents extracellular degradation or clearance.
+where $C_{i,j}^{(k)}$ represents the concentration of feedback molecule $k$ at grid position $(i,j)$, $\mathcal{N}_{i,j}$ denotes the eight-connected neighborhood of cell $(i,j)$, $D_k$ is the molecule-specific diffusion coefficient, $P_{i,j}^{(k)}$ represents the cellular production rate that depends on the intracellular signaling state of the cell at position $(i,j)$ (i.e., $P_{i,j}^{(k)}$ is a function of relevant intracellular precursor concentrations), and $\lambda_k$ represents extracellular degradation or clearance.

 The neighborhood operator for the discrete Laplacian includes all eight adjacent cells:

 where $N = 100$ is the grid size and the modulo operation implements periodic boundary conditions such that cells at grid boundaries interact with cells on the opposite edge to minimize finite-size effects.